RobTillaart/AverageAngle/README.md

 # AverageAngle

-Arduino library to calculate correctly the average of multiple angles
+Arduino library to calculate correctly the average of multiple angles.

 ## Description